Galera Arbitrator¶

 GALERA_GROUP="example_wsrep_cluster"

-# Optional Galera internal options string (e.g. SSL settings)
+# Optional Galera internal options string (such as SSL settings)

 # see https://galeracluster.com/documentation/galera-parameters.html